ajoberstar/reckon/README.md

 However, your version control system (VCS) already contains tags with a version number pointing to a specific commit.
-Git illustrates the power of this with the `git describe` command which creates a version number based on the amount of change since the previous tag.
+Git illustrates the power of this with the `git describe` command that creates a version number based on the amount of change since the previous tag (e.g. v0.1.0-22-g26f678e).

-Your VCS also likely contains branches that indicate specific stages of development or indicate maintenance for a specific subset of versions.
+Your VCS also contains branches that indicate specific stages of development or indicate maintenance for a specific subset of versions.

-With this much information available to the Vcs, there's very little the user really should have to provide to get the next version number.
+With this much information available to the VCS, there's very little the user should have to provide to get the next version number.
 And it certainly doesn't need to be hardcoded anywhere.

 ### What does this version number mean?

 [Semantic versioning](http://semver.org) is the best answer to this question so far.
-It specifies a pretty stringent meaning for what a consumer of an API should expect based on the difference between the version number they use now and the one they want to move too.
+It specifies a pretty stringent meaning for what a consumer of an API should expect based on the difference between two versions numbers.

 Additionally it describes methods for encoding pre-release and build-metadata and how those should be sorted by tools.